 What does the anomaly scan involve?

-This is a detailed inspection of the baby which is performed from 18-22 weeks.
+This is a detailed inspection of the baby which is performed at 18-22 weeks but also later in pregnancy.

 The scan takes 30-60 minutes.
 Although most structural problems will be identified, it is not as good as a nuchal scan at detecting Down's syndrome.
 The anomaly scan will be performed in detail and will allow a close look at the baby’s bones, heart, brain, spinal cord, face, kidneys, abdomen and other organs.
 You do not usually need a full bladder.
 You will get a report immediately after the scan and you will have the opportunity to ask any questions.
 We can tell you the baby's sex at this stage.